Jo Fong is a director, choreographer and performer working in dance, film, theatre, opera and the visual arts.

 With my team of collaborators I strive to create and present high quality contemporary work that uses movement, but is created through multiple art forms and performance techniques.
 The work creates shared experiences, as an audience member, performer or as participant.
 It seeks to invite an open exchange and immediacy through arts creation and opportunities that aim to promote and support inclusivity and the value of art to everyone.
 At the heart of the work are the people – their skills, their aptitude for excellence, collaboration, sharing and creating a dialogue that embraces creativity, integrity and learning.

-Jo was recently awarded the Peilot Associate Artist position with Chapter Arts Centre.
-Her work has been supported by Arts Council Wales, Arts Council England, Creative Scotland, British Council, Sherman Cymru, Chapter Arts Centre, Dance House and Coreo Cymru.
+Jo is a Peilot Associate Artist with Chapter Arts Centre and Research Associate with SE DANCE.
+Her work has been supported by Arts Council Wales, Arts Council England, Creative Scotland, Fieldwork, British Council, Sherman Cymru, Chapter Arts Centre, Dance House and Coreo Cymru.

 Selected Movement Direction and Choreography